-Software Engineer Interview Questions You Might Be Asked
+The Top 27 Software Engineer Interview Questions You Need to Know

-These are the questions that are asked at all interviews, regardless of the type of job you are applying for.
-The reason these are asked is so the company can get a better understanding of who you are.
-A lot of times they will have questions about your resume and your experience at your previous job.
-It is always important to be honest when answering these questions because if you get caught or if they think you are lying, you are pretty much out of the picture.
+These are the questions that are asked at all interviews, regardless of the job you are applying for.
+The reason interviewers ask is so the company can get a better understanding of who you are.
+Many of these questions will be about your resume and your experience at your previous job.
+It is always important to be honest when answering these questions because both you and the interviewer are looking for a good fit, and honesty will help both parties make the best decision.

-Here is a list of some general questions you might be asked:
+Here are some general questions interviewers might ask:

 Since you are applying as a software engineer, the bulk of your questions will be technical.
-When it comes down to it, companies want an engineer who is smart and knows how to get it done.
-And for them to hire the best candidate possible, they will need to ask challenging questions.
-Sometimes you will be asked questions that do not entirely fit your job description, meaning it is wise that you learn about other languages and concepts you are not too familiar with.
+Companies want an engineer who is smart and knows how to do the work when it comes down to it.
+For them to hire the best candidate possible, they will need to ask challenging questions.
+Sometimes you will be asked questions that do not entirely fit your job description, so it is wise to brush up on other programming languages and unfamiliar concepts.